 Gerber, S., Markowitz, H., & Pujara, P. (2015).
 Enhancing Multi-Asset Portfolio Construction Under Modern Portfolio Theory with a Robust Co-Movement Measure.

-Google images, 2017.
+Google Images, 2017.
 Image extracted from: Google/ipwatchdog.com [Retrieved 12 August, 2017]

 Guerard Jr, J. B. (Ed.).
 (2016).
 Portfolio Construction, Measurement, and Efficiency: Essays in Honor of Jack Treynor.
 Springer.

 Imai, K., Van Deventer, D. R., & Mesler, M. (2013).
-Advanced financial risk management: tools and techniques for integrated credit risk and Interest rate risk management.
+Advanced financial risk management: tools and techniques for integrated credit risk and Interest rate management.

 Investment Policy Statement, 2017.
-Available online at: www.investopedia.com/terms/i/ips.asp [Retrieved 15 August, 2017]
+Available online at: www.investopedia.com/terms/i/ips.asp [Retrieved 15 August 2017]

 Lasher, W. R. (2013).
 Practical financial management.
 Nelson Education.